Nadine Koppehel

-Nadine Koppehel (born 1977) is a German politician of the Alternative for Germany (AfD) party.
+Nadine Koppehel (born 1977 in Wolfen) is a German politician of the Alternative for Germany (AfD) party.
 She has been a member of the state parliament of Saxony-Anhalt since 2021.
+Koppehel is member of the right-wing extremist AfD state association Saxony-Anhalt.

 Koppehel is an office clerk.
 She was office manager and financial accountant in the offices of AfD member of parliament Andreas Mrosek in Berlin, Dessau-Roßlau and Gräfenhainichen.
 According to herself, she became a member of AfD in 2015.
 She was elected to the city council of Oranienbaum-Wörlitz and then of Wittenberg in 2019.
 At the 2021 Saxony-Anhalt election Koppehel got elected to the Landtag.
 She is one of two womean in the AfD fraction, consisting of 23 MoP.

 She is single and has one child.